abacum-io/abacum-recruitment-test/backed-python/test-python-backend-engineer.md

 - Your code should run in one step.
 - Feel free to use whatever python frameworks/libraries/packages you like (Django / DRF is what we use but is not a big requirement for this test).
 - We would highly value the use of libraries like pandas or NumPy
-- You are encouraged to include tests
+- It's mandatory to write tests
 - The user interface is not required

 ### User story 1